bob-carpenter/bob-carpenter.github.io/_pages/pubs.md

 ## Bayesian Methodology

-This paper gathers a bunch of thoughts on how we actually fit models; we have a contract to turn this into an open-access book with CRC.
+This paper gathers a bunch of thoughts on how we actually do Bayesian data analysis and predictive inference; we have a contract to turn this into an open-access book with CRC.

 * Gelman, A., Vehtari, A., Simpson, D., Margossian, C.C., Carpenter, B., Yao, Y., Kennedy, L., Gabry, J., Bürkner, P.C. and Modrák, M., 2020.
 [Bayesian workflow.](https://arxiv.org/abs/2011.01808) *arXiv* 2011.01808.